xslonikx/tinysipping/README.md

 # tinysipping
-Tiny SIP Ping - tool for manual pinging SIP services by SIP OPTIONS requests.
+Tiny SIP Ping - Small script which can perform simple SIP OPTIONS ping and read response.
-Deliberately written in Python2.7-compatible style without any external dependecies for compatibility with basic Centos7.x installation.
+Deliberately written in Python2.7-compatible style without any external dependencies for CentOS 7 compatibility.

-Also, some PEP-8 rules was sacrificed for comfortable copypasting to REPL.
+Also, it was quite minified for comfortable copypasting to REPL sacrificing some PEP-8 recommedations..

 ```
 usage: tinysipping.py [-h] -d DST_SOCK [-p {tcp,udp}] [-t SOCK_TIMEOUT]